On the chromatic number of a simplicial complex: Introduction

-\begin{remark} Note that we do not require the simplicial complex to be connected in any sense.
-Nevertheless, by requiring the simplicial complex to be regular we force it to be pure. \end{remark}

-The reader is referred to the section \ref{Notations-and-definitions}, where we recall the definition of the Laplacian operators of a simplicial complex.
-Here, we note that in the one-dimensional case, when a simplicial complex is just a graph, the upper Laplcian operator $\Delta_{0}^{+}$ coincides with the Laplacian operator $\Delta$ of a graph defined earlier, and that the Hoffman bound is a special case of Theorem \ref{HD-Hoffman-theorem}.
+We note that in the one-dimensional case, when a simplicial complex is just a graph, the upper Laplacian operator $\Delta_{0}^{+}$ coincides with the Laplacian operator $\Delta$ of a graph defined earlier, and that Theorem~\ref{Hoffman-theorem} is a special case of Theorem \ref{HD-Hoffman-theorem}.

 In Section \ref{Main-theorem}, we prove the main result.
-In Section \ref{Local-version-of-the-theorem}, we give a a different formulation of Theorem \ref{HD-Hoffman-theorem}, in the terms of the spectra of the stars of the faces of a simplicial complex.
-In Section \ref{Complexes-with-complete-$(d-1)$-skeleton}, we formulate Theorem \ref{HD-Hoffman-theorem} for the case of a $d$-dimensional simplicial complex with complete $(d-1)$-skeleton and give a different, shorter, proof.
+In Section \ref{Complexes-with-complete-$(d-1)$-skeleton}, we formulate a version of Theorem \ref{HD-Hoffman-theorem} for the case of a pure $d$-dimensional simplicial complex with a complete $(d-1)$-skeleton and give a different, shorter, proof.

-This work is part of the Ph.D. thesis being written at the Hebrew University of Jerusalem.

-\textit{Acknowledgement.} The author is grateful to Alex Lubotzky and Ori Parzanchevski for fruitful discussions on the topic, and to ERC for the support.